TESZTALANY/CipherCrusader/README.md

 - `generate`: Generates a strong, unique password of a user-specified length.
 - `add`: Adds an entry to the database, including a website, username, and password.
 - `remove`: Removes an entry from the database.
-- `get`: Retrieves the credentials for a specific website.
+- `get`: Retrieves the credentials for a specified website.
+- `copy`: Copies the password for a specified website.
 - `list`: Lists all websites for which the user has stored credentials in the database.
 - `resetpw`: Resets the master password after authenticating the user.
 - `exit`: Encrypts the database and exits the program.